rails/rails/guides/source/action_mailbox_basics.md

 - `failed`: An exception was raised during the specific mailbox’s execution of the `process` method.
 - `bounced`: Rejected processing by the specific mailbox and bounced to sender.

-If the email is marked either `delivered`, `failed`, or `bounced` it's considered 'processed' and marked for [incineration](#incineration-of-inboundemails).
+If the email is marked either `delivered`, `failed`, or `bounced` it's considered "processed" and marked for [incineration](#incineration-of-inboundemails).

 ## Example

-Here is an example of an Action Mailbox that processes emails to create 'forwards' for the user's project.
+Here is an example of an Action Mailbox that processes emails to create "forwards" for the user's project.

 The `before_processing` callback is used to ensure that certain conditions are met before `process` method is called.
 In this case, `before_processing` checks that the user has at least one project.
 Other supported [Action Mailbox callbacks](https://api.rubyonrails.org/classes/ActionMailbox/Callbacks.html) are `after_processing` and `around_processing`.

-The email can be bounced using `bounced_with` if the 'forwarder' has no projects.
-The 'forwarder' is a `User` with the same email as `mail.from`.
+The email can be bounced using `bounced_with` if the "forwarder" has no projects.
+The "forwarder" is a `User` with the same email as `mail.from`.

-If the 'forwarder' does have at least one project, the `record_forward` method creates an Active Record model in the application using the email data `mail.subject` and `mail.body.decoded`.
-Otherwise, it sends an email, using Action Mailer, requesting the 'forwarder' to choose a project.
+If the "forwarder" does have at least one project, the `record_forward` method creates an Active Record model in the application using the email data `mail.subject` and `mail.body.decoded`.
+Otherwise, it sends an email, using Action Mailer, requesting the "forwarder" to choose a project.

 ```ruby
 # app/mailboxes/forwards_mailbox.rb